jahidulpabelislam/query/README.md

 [![License](https://poser.pugx.org/jpi/query/license)](https://packagist.org/packages/jpi/query)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/jahidulpabelislam/query/master.svg?label=last%20activity)

-A very very simple query builder library, this works as a middle man between the application and a database.
+A very very simple library to make querying a database easier, this works as a middle man between the application and a database.

 This has been kept very simple stupid (KISS), there is no validation, it will assume you are using it correctly.
+So please make sure to add your own validation if using user inputs in these queries.

-I WOULD ADVISE AGAINST USING THIS ON PRODUCTION APPLICATIONS...feel free to use in your own personal / demo / experimental projects.
+I WOULD ADVISE AGAINST USING THIS ON PRODUCTION APPLICATIONS...but feel free to use in your own personal / demo / experimental projects.

-So use at your own risk.
+Use at your own risk.

 ## Dependencies